clarktrimble/ba-blog/content/blog/ztbus/index.md

 ### Programmatic You Say?

-Aggregations are a powerful means for utilizing data both as a precursor to visualizations and as a means to inform automation.
+Aggregations are a powerful means for utilizing data both as a precursor to visualizations and as a path to informing automation.
 Classic examples include finding top-talkers and long-duration responders.

 So rather than Jupyter Notebooks, Matlab, or other visualization related tools, we'll be aggregating with Golang for something approaching a datacenter-ready solution.